auth0/docs/articles/quickstart/webapp/express/01-login.md

   clientID: '${account.clientId}'
 };

-// auth router attaches /login /logout /callback routes to the baseURL app.use(auth(config));
+// auth router attaches /login, /logout, and /callback routes to the baseURL app.use(auth(config));

 // req.isAuthenticated is provided from the auth router